17 Sad Signs You’re Terrified of Being (or Feeling) Judged

 16. You’re overly sensitive to criticism.

 Any form of criticism, even when it’s constructive, feels like a personal attack.
-You might get defensive or feel crushed by feedback that others would take in stride.
+You might get defensive or feel crushed by feedback that other people would take in stride.
 You’re extremely sensitive to even the slightest hint of a negative remark from people because you want everyone to think you’re smart and capable.

 17. You avoid standing out in any way.